-I decided to get out and take in the picturesque scenery with a walk up Castle Crag in Borrowdale.
+Take in the picturesque Lake District scenery with a walk up Castle Crag in Borrowdale.
 This stunning valley in the North West Lake District offers a huge amount of options for walking, but Castle Crag is a relatively easy one, gaining a bit of height on obvious paths.
 It’s dog-friendly, too, with no stiles.
-Remember to keep your pooch on a lead, though, as there are sheep about.
+Remember to keep your dog on a lead, though, as there are sheep about.

 Please note: This is a summary description of the walk.
 For any walk, make sure you have a full route description and map before you start.
 Always wear appropriate footwear and clothing, even on shorter walks, and take plenty of food and drinking water, too!
 A walk that is suitable for one person might be completely inappropriate for another, so you should always use your own judgement when selecting a route to ensure everyone has a fun and safe day out!

 From Keswick, drive south into the ‘jaws’ of Borrowdale.
-The drive itself is wonderful, and the snow on the higher mountains this weekend added an extra level to the spectacular outlook.
+The drive itself is wonderful, and the snow on the higher mountains during the colder seasons adds an extra level to the spectacular outlook.

 When you get to the tiny hamlet of Rosthwaite, there’s a turning up a narrow lane that will take you to a National Trust car park.
 There’s limited space here so, if you’re visiting in summer or during school holidays, you may want to make an early start to bag yourself a space.
 National Trust members can park for free, but if you’re not a member, bring change, as the machine doesn’t take card.